eclipse-edc/FederatedCatalog/README.md

 handling etc., while adding specific functionality using the EDC extensibility mechanism.

 This repository contains all components needed to build and run a standalone version of the Federated Catalog.

+## Documentation

+Base documentation can be found on the [documentation website](https://eclipse-edc.github.io). \
+Developer documentation can be found under [docs/developer](docs/developer/README.md).

 ## Quick start